 Sleep troubles can make you more than just tired

 Everyone needs a good night’s sleep to help recharge.
 However, it turns out catching some zzzs may be key to keeping your mind sharp.
-A recent review of research in the Journal of Neurology, Neurosurgery & Psychiatry reveals sleep problems could be linked to cognitive decline in older adults.
+A review of research in the Journal of Neurology, Neurosurgery & Psychiatry reveals sleep problems could be linked to cognitive decline in older adults.

 Researchers took a closer look at 51 previously published studies on different types of sleep issues and discovered some interesting statistics.
 The researchers say people with insomnia are 27% more likely to develop cognitive issues, and people who don’t get enough quality rest were at a “25% higher risk of dementia.”